 Cars driving recklessly can cause catastrophic and fatal bicycle accidents.
 Motor vehicle drivers are required by law to SLOW DOWN and carefully pass cyclists.
 Motorists need to be especially careful at railroad crossings, cattle guards, construction zones, and in poor weather conditions.
 Cyclists are allowed to briefly move to the left in order to safely cross railroad tracks.
 Motorists are not allowed to use their horns when following a cyclist.
 If the sudden blast of a horn startles the cyclist and causes a bike crash, the driver of the motor vehicle can be cited for causing the accident.

-If you or a loved one has been the victim of a bicycle accident, it is important that you call an experienced personal injury lawyer.
-Call Grabb & Durando.
-Our attorneys will fight for your rights and help ensure that you get the compensation that you deserve.
+If you or a loved one has been the victim of a bicycle accident, it is vital that you contact an experienced personal injury lawyer.
+Call Grabb & Durando, we will fight for your rights and help ensure that you get the compensation that you deserve.

 Please Contact Us At 520-326-2500 For A Free Consultation.